-The Group's revenue for the financial year ended 31 December 2023 increased 3.9% to \$149.1 million (2022: \$143.5 million) compared to the preceding financial year inspite of negative impact on exchange rate.
-The increase was mainly due to a strong improvement of the Group's hotels' turnover offsetting the drop in rental income in investment properties in New Zealand after accounting for a weaker New Zealand Dollar.
+The Group's revenue for the financial year ended 31 December 2024 decreased to \$140.5 million compared to \$149.1 million in the preceding financial year.
+The decrease was mainly due to a reduction in turnover of the Group's hotels in Singapore and New Zealand as well as after accounting for a weaker New Zealand Dollar during the year.
+Rental income in investment properties in New Zealand was stable during the year.

-Increase in Singapore Revenue
+Decrease in Singapore Revenue

-Both Singapore hotels picked up occupancy and hotel room rates that resulted in an increase in turnover compared to 2022.
+Both Singapore hotels recorded lower occupancy but higher room rates in a competitive market that resulted in a decrease in turnover compared to 2023.

-Increase in New Zealand Revenue
+Decrease in New Zealand Revenue

-The New Zealand hotels' revenue, especially the Wellington hotel recovered in 2023 while investment properties provided a stable base of income.
+The New Zealand hotels' revenue, especially the Wellington hotel has decreased in 2024 due to a weak economy while investment properties continued to provide a stable base of income.

-Increase in Australia Revenue
+Decrease in Australia Revenue